Data Centers in Delhi National Capital Region (ncr)

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The primary exchange is the National Internet Exchange of India (NIXI).
-Peering at NIXI enables efficient routing of domestic traffic, reducing latency for users within India.
+Internet Exchange Points (IXPs): The region is served by the National Internet Exchange of India (NIXI).
+Peering at NIXI keeps local traffic within the region, significantly reducing latency for users in Northern India.

 Power Analysis

-Average Cost Of Power: Industrial power rates in Delhi average around $0.07/kWh, as of 2019.
-This competitive rate helps manage operational expenditures for high-density deployments common in modern IT infrastructure.
-The grid mix is dominated by fossil fuels, with a growing share from renewables.
+Average Cost Of Power: Industrial electricity costs are approximately $0.07/kWh, as of 2019.
+This competitive rate helps control the total cost of ownership for high-density deployments.
+The grid is primarily powered by fossil fuels (~75%) with a growing share of renewables (~23%).

 Market Access, Business & Tax Climate